 Debra Taylor joined The Robert D. and Billie Ray Center team in March of 2016.
 Prior experience includes administrative assistant for the Marketing & Institutional Advancement director and Education Foundation Office at Southwestern Community College and serving as an assistant to the bureau chief at the Iowa Department of Education within The Division of Community Colleges.

 Debra and her husband reside in Grimes and still own their acreage home in Creston Iowa.
 She is the mother of three grown children Cayla, Cyle, and Casey.
-She loves children and enjoys spending time with her granddaughter Althea.
+She loves children and enjoys spending time with her grandchildren: Althea, Cordelia, and Calvin.